-The difference between using an exercise bike and walking lies in the calorie burn.
+One difference between using an exercise bike and walking lies in the calorie burn.
 When you exercise with moderate effort on a stationary bike, a 155-pound person will burn about 596 calories an hour, according to Harvard Health Publishing.

-Building a Stronger Body
+Build a Stronger Body

 When you use an exercise bike, you are not placing weight on your legs.
 You certainly are using your muscles, but you are not physically supporting your weight.
 While this may not help you prevent osteoporosis, it can protect your knees when you use a recumbent exercise bike.

-Walking Toward Better Health
+Walk Toward Better Health

 One disadvantage of walking is climate.
 If you live in an area with variable weather, it may be difficult for you to get out and walk as often as you should.
 Walking in theory does not cost you anything, but you may want to invest in good quality outdoor gear to increase your comfort level.

-Biking Without Boredom
+Bike Without Boredom